Cheap Internet for Seniors

 Cheap Internet for Low-Income Seniors

 Struggling to pay your internet bill?
-If you’re an older adult receiving veterans benefits, Medicaid, SSI, or SNAP, you may be eligible for free or low-cost internet through the Federal Communications Commission (FCC).
+If you’re an older adult receiving veterans benefits, Medicaid, SSI, or SNAP, you may be eligible for free or low-cost internet through the Federal Communications Commission.

 How to Find Free Internet Access

 There are plenty of locations across the U.S. with free Wi-Fi!
 Your local library and senior center are excellent options if you need access to a computer and the internet.
 If you have a laptop or smartphone, you can use free Wi-Fi hotspots in cafes, hotels, airports, and restaurants.
-For example, McDonald’s and Starbucks are two major chains offering free hotspots at nearly all locations.
+McDonald’s and Starbucks are two noteworthy chains that offer free hotspots at nearly all locations.

 Caution: Whether you’re using the internet in your home or at your local coffee shop, identity theft protection is important.
 Find out which identity theft protection services our experts recommend.